 Students are also provided with the opportunity to expand their learning into areas of interest (e.g., child psychology, adult psychology, neuropsychology, addictions, health psychology).
 Students who want extensive training in both science and clinical practice are the best fit for our program.
 Our graduates are prepared to work as clinical psychologists in a range of settings and are particularly valued in settings receptive to the integration of research and practice.

 Professional psychology advances itself through the scientific method.

 Faculty who are scientist-practitioners model the values this program wishes to instil in students.
 Faculty prioritize mentorship to meet the needs of students in the program.

 Critical thinking skills are foundational skills for both science and practice and are fostered at all levels of training in the program.

 A developmental model of supervision tailors feedback and supervision to a student’s level to advance their learning.

 Ethical thinking and practice permeates all aspects of the program; hence, the well-being, dignity, and respect of others are paramount.

 - Collaborative Approch

-A collaborative framework where graduates learn to be effective members of interdisciplinary teams leads to better client-centred care
+A collaborative framework where graduates learn to be effective members of interdisciplinary teams leads to better client-centred care and research.

 - Beyond the Classroom Learning